shopwareArchive/SwagConnect/README.md

 This is the global configuration you can overwrite or inherit this configuration on per-product base

+## Importing images
+Images can be directly imported whenever a new product is transfered to the shop.
+This will, however, massively slow down the actual import.
+Bepado will automatically register a CronJob so images can automatically imported via the default shopware cronjob.
+In order to test this, you can just call http://www.your-shop.com/backend/cron.

 ### Prices

 - If the fromShop configured fixedPrices, prices will always be imported and cannot be modified in the local shop